ibm-cloud-docs/Registry/registry_at_events.md

 | `requestData.RequestParameters.includePrivate` | String | When set to `false`, the returned list does not contain the private account images.
 If not set, or set to `true`, the list contains the private account images. |
 {: caption="Table 5.
 Custom event fields for {{site.data.keyword.registryshort_notm}} account vulnerability status list" caption-side="top"}

-For more information about the action `container-registry.account-vulnerability-status.list`, see [Get vulnerability assessment status for all images](https://{DomainName}/apidocs/container-registry/va#accountstatusquerypath){: external} in the API documentation.
+For more information about the action `container-registry.account-vulnerability-status.list`, see [Get vulnerability assessment status for all images](/apidocs/container-registry/va#accountstatusquerypath) in the API documentation.

 ### Request and response data for `container-registry.image-vulnerability-report.read`
 {: #at_events_analyze_report_read}